Les Norman (baseball)

-Leslie Eugene Norman (born February 25, 1969) is a former Major League Baseball outfielder who played for two seasons.
+Leslie Eugene Norman (born February 25, 1969) is an American former Major League Baseball outfielder who played for two seasons.
 He played in 24 games for the Kansas City Royals during the 1995 Kansas City Royals season and 54 games during the 1996 Kansas City Royals season.

 Norman appeared as a contestant on Wheel of Fortune on January 5, 2018.